ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 ## Example smart contract

-Below you can see a simple smart contract that we'll work on.
-It’s functionality comes down to splitting Wei equally and transfering them to two receivers.
+Below, you can see a simple smart contract that we'll work on.
+It’s functionality comes down to splitting Wei equally and transferring them to two receivers.
 For each transfer, the contract emits a Transfer event.

-Do you wonder why the even number of Wei is actually required?
-Well, if we split an uneven number of Wei, as shown below, one Wei would be lost forever!
-We won't let that happen and for the purpose of this tutorial, we'll revert transaction when someone tries to split an uneven number of Wei.
-While presenting Waffle matchers, we'll show how to test if the transaction was actually reverted.
+We will revert the transaction in case of uneven number of Wei, so that we can test if the transaction was actually reverted.
+Btw, if we allow to split an uneven number of Wei, as shown below, we would lose one Wei forever.

-Copy below code and place it in ``src/EtherSplitter.sol``.
+Copy the code below and place it in ``src/EtherSplitter.sol``.

 ```solidity
 pragma solidity ^0.6.0;